groboclown/petronia/docs/extensions/api/core.hotkeys.api.md

 The API acts as a broker between applications that use hotkeys, and the low- level platform hotkey registration.

+The registration will associate a basic key combination to a target ID and a basic data structure.
+The event ID is fixed.

 ## Details